By Dennis Hartley

 Writer-director Peter Watkins’ 1965 docudrama, The War Game was initially produced for television, but was deemed too shocking and disconcerting for the small screen by the BBC.
 It was mothballed until picked up for theatrical distribution, which snagged it an Oscar for Best Documentary in 1967.
 Watkins envisions the aftermath of a nuke attack on London, and pulls no punches.
 Very ahead of its time, and it still packs quite a wallop.

-The similar Threads debuted on the BBC in 1984, later airing in the U.S. on TBS.
-Mick Jackson directs with an uncompromising realism that makes The Day After (the U.S. TV film from the previous year) look like a Teletubbies episode.
-The story takes a medium sized city (Sheffield) and depicts what would happen to its populace during and after a nuclear strike, in graphic detail.
-It’s stark and affecting.
+The similarly stark and affecting nuclear nightmare drama Threads debuted on the BBC in 1984, later airing in the U.S. on TBS.
+Director Mick Jackson delivers an uncompromising realism that makes The Day After (the U.S. TV film from the previous year) look like a Teletubbies episode.
+It’s a speculative narrative that takes a medium sized city (Sheffield) and depicts what would likely happen to its populace during and after a nuclear strike, in graphic detail.